akikoinhd/room-to-grow/README.md

   There is a bug in the fetch request in App.js (400 bad request) regarding the user signup.

+  Somehow during our merge the png logo has stopped rendering

 What are some suggestions for iterating on this project?